farooqTahsin/Design-Patterns/README.md

 2. fight game.
 3. payment processing system.

 ## 02-Observer Pattern:
 The Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
 ### Examples:
 1. weather station.
 2. numeral system.

+## 03-Decorator Pattern:
+The Decorator Pattern attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.
+### Examples:
+1. starbuzz.
+2. starbuzz with sizes.
+3. pizza store.